 Continuing Care and Levels of Treatment

 The discharge process is started once you have been admitted to the inpatient program.
 While this may seem early, this is done in order to ensure that an aftercare plan is ready to be put in place as soon as you have completed your inpatient program.
-At Valley Behavioral Health we want you to have peace of mind knowing that you are not about to re-enter the world without the support that you had been offered throughout your time with us.
+At mental health rehab center, we want you to have peace of mind knowing that you are not about to re-enter the world without the support that you had been offered throughout your time with us.
 Our care coordinators are also available to work with you in scheduling follow-up appointments with your therapist and psychiatrist based on the recommendations of the treatment team that worked with you during your stay.

-At Valley Behavioral we offer a number of inpatient step-down options so that we can continue to offer quality care.
+At our behavioral health rehab center, we offer a number of inpatient step-down options so that we can continue to offer quality care.
 Many of our clients find that they still need structured care and so they choose to participate in our partial hospitalization program (PHP) or our intensive outpatient program (IOP).
-Both of these programs are designed for adults and allow you to focus on treatment during the day and spend your evenings and weekends at home.
-These programs offer the same types of therapeutic techniques, but are different in the amount of time spent in treatment.
+Both of these programs are designed for adults and allow you to focus on rehab during the day and spend your evenings and weekends at home.
+These programs offer the same types of therapeutic techniques but are different in the amount of time spent in rehab.
 We also offer a traditional outpatient therapy program for those who have made enough progress to be discharged home.